Vnturo/CP2/README.md

 Goldsmiths Student App (React Native)

 This is a mobile app built with React Native and Expo, designed to support the daily needs of Goldsmiths students.
-Features include live TfL transport updates, cafeteria menus, room finding, and more all in one place.
+Features include live TfL transport updates, cafeteria menus, room finding, and more — all in one place.

-🚀 Try It Instantly on Your Phone
-The easiest way to run this app is by using Expo Go – no coding or setup required.

-📱 Scan the QR Code below using the Expo Go app:

-How to do it:
+How to Run the App

+Download Expo Go
-Download Expo Go:
+Download and install the Expo Go app on your phone:

-iOS App Store
+iOS: Available on the App Store

-Google Play Store
+Android: Available on Google Play Store

-Open Expo Go and tap "Scan QR Code"

-Point your camera at the QR code above

-The app will launch on your phone

-⚠️ Internet connection is required. ⚠️

-💻 Developer Setup (Optional)
+Developer Setup (if testing on a computer)
-If you want to modify the source code or run the app locally, follow these steps:
+If you want to run the app on your computer, you'll need:

-1. Clone the Repo
+Android Studio (for the emulator)

+Node.js and npm

+Expo CLI

+Then follow these steps:

 git clone https://github.com/Vnturo/CP2.git

-cd GoldsmithsApp
+cd CP2

-3. Install Dependencies

 npm install

-4. Run the App

 npx expo start

-Then:

-Press i to launch iOS simulator

-Press a to launch Android emulator
+You can press a to open the Android emulator in Android Studio.

-Or scan the QR code in the terminal using Expo Go

-🛠 Technologies Used
-React Native

-Expo

-React Navigation

-TfL API

-FlatList UI components

-📋 Features

-🚌 Live bus/train times via TfL

-🍱 Daily cafeteria menu

-🗺️ Campus map and room finder

-🧠 Wellbeing resources

-📅 Timetable support
+Requirements

+Expo Go app installed on your mobile device.

+Android Studio installed on your computer with a virtual device/emulator set up.

+Git and Node.js installed.

+If You Have Issues

+If you encounter any problems running the app, please contact me at:

+vrosa003@campus.goldsmiths.ac.uk